 Moreover our patients have access to our affiliated team of 12 medical doctors in our building.
 There is a relationship between gum disease and other medical diseases like heart disease and diabetes.
 Therefore take gum disease seriously.

 Oral Microbiology for an acute periodontal gum infection

-Acute periodontal (gum) infection in a patient who had not gone to the dentist for over six years.
+This patient had not gone to the dentist for over six years.
 The 20 year old implant denture clasps had broken causing the denture to rub against her gums near the implants in the presence of a lot of plaque and calculus.
-These photos were taken after Antibiotic & Initial Periodontal Therapy were completed.
-The Microbiology Culture revealed the presence of 32% Enteric Gram Negative Rods (5% is normal) that were resistant to Doxycycline, Amoxicillin, Metronidazole and Clindamycin.
+Incidentally these photos were taken after Antibiotic & Initial Periodontal Therapy were completed.
+Subsequently the Microbiology Culture revealed the presence of 32% Enteric Gram Negative Rods (5% is normal) that were resistant to Doxycycline, Amoxicillin, Metronidazole and Clindamycin.
 Antibiotic susceptibility testing revealed this infection would respond to Ciprofloxacin.
-These two images were rotated to show the lingual view.
+In particular these two images were rotated to show the lingual view.

 These oral microbiology tests will frequently show anaerobic and aerobic bacteria – mouth germs – featuring spirochetes, porphyromonas gingivali and actinobacillus actinomycetemcomitans.
-These bacteria are highly correlated with periodontal gum disease and treatment should focus on their elimination as a goal.
+These bacteria are highly correlated with periodontal gum disease.
+Therefore treatment should focus on their elimination as a goal.